Jac-Zac/microcpp_grad/README.md

 ### TODO

+- Create a model class store things on the heap and provide zero grad and rest automatically for the next forward pass

 - I Have to zero grad which will also have to zero other things

 - I have to fix neural network debugging from single neuron